会津水沼駅 (English)

 Lake Numazawa

 Lake Numazawa is a caldera lake formed at the top of a mountain.
-Although the surrounding area is dotted with villages, it is also a tourist destination, and the " Lake Numazawa Water Festival " is usually held in August, with a fireworks display and other events featuring a giant snake.
+Although the surrounding area is dotted with villages, it is also a tourist destination, and the " Lake Numazawa Water Festival " is usually held in August, featuring a fireworks display and other events in which a giant snake appears.

 On the north side Mt. ( Ohkuriyama The area on the north side of the mountain is said to have been a sulfur mine.)
 The entire area must have been a volcano.
 No wonder there are good quality hot springs in this area.

-The symbol of Kanayama used to be accessible by the Kanayama town bus, but now only residents are allowed to ride this bus (;_;), and public transportation has been lost.
+This symbol of Kanayama used to be accessible by the Kanayama town bus, but now only residents are allowed to ride this bus (;_;), and public transportation has been lost.

 The nearest stations are our station and the neighboring Hayato station, which is not too far to walk, so I actually walked there:-)